 - Do I know anyone who has used it before?
 What’d they think?

-Know what to expect on NCLEX exam day
+What should I expect on NCLEX exam day?

 The more unknowns you can remove from the day, the better.
 Check out this great resource from the NCSBN (again, the people who wrote the NCLEX!) about what to expect when you go to take your exam.
 They go over things like what to bring, what not to bring, acceptable forms of ID, breaks, and more.
 Click here to check it out.

-Naturally, security and identification is a big deal at NCLEX testing sites.
+Naturally, security and identification are a big deal at NCLEX testing sites.
 Therefore, they have very strict rules that you must follow.
 You don’t want to get there unprepared and unable to test.